voxpupuli/puppet-elasticsearch/README.md

 #### Add a new SLM policy using a file

-This will install and/or replace the SLM ploicy in Elasticsearch:
+This will install and/or replace the SLM policy in Elasticsearch:

 ```puppet
 elasticsearch::slm_policy { 'policyname':